 Common cold and Flu

-The study involved 146 volunteers who either used the garlic supplement containing 180 mg of allicin or a placebo.
-The trial lasted just 12 weeks, and the people in the study would report if they developed a cold and how long their symptoms lasted for.
+The study involved 146 volunteers which were split up and one group took the garlic supplement containing 180 mg of allicin while the other group took a placebo.
+The trial lasted just 12 weeks, and the people in the study would report if they developed a cold and how long their symptoms lasted.

-The results confirmed what we already knew about garlic.
+The results confirmed what we already knew about garlic: it was very effective in preventing colds.
 While 65 people in the placebo group developed a cold, only 24 in the garlic group got one in that period of time.
-The number of days for the garlic group was also much less at 111 days in total vs 366 for the placebo.
+The number of days ill for the garlic group was also much less at 111 days in total vs 366 for the placebo.

 Reducing the smell of garlic